Our doors are open. Come see what awaits you in the Navarro College Counseling Center.

 Getting started in college is a big step, and many students find themselves overwhelmed by the enrollment process.
 There are many things to learn about becoming a college student, and there are many important decisions to make.
 Students often find themselves lost in a maze of choices, from deciding on a career, to deciding on a major and a schedule.
 Let us guide you down the path of success.

 Contact Us!
-Counseling at Navarro College can offer you a wide range of services to meet your needs.
+Advisors at Navarro College can offer you a wide range of services to meet your needs.
 We want to help you make positive choices about your education and about your life.

-Staffed by licensed and/or experienced professionals, the Corsicana office is located on the second floor of the Gooch One Stop Student Center (behind the administration building).
-Counselors and advisors are available in Corsicana, Midlothian and Waxahachie most days to assist you with questions pertaining to your educational goals.
-In Mexia, an advisor is available by appointment.
+Staffed by Master level clinicians, the Corsicana office is located on the second floor of the Gooch One Stop Student Center (behind the Administration Building).
+Academic advisors are available on the Corsicana, Mexia, Midlothian, and Waxahachie campuses.

 Bring your questions to us!
 We’re here to help!

 For appointments, contact an academic advisor on your campus:

 Navarro College shall not discriminate against any person on account of race, color, religion, creed, gender, age, national origin, ancestry, disability, marital status or veterans’ status.
 Navarro College adheres to the policies and procedures as prescribed under ADA-504.

 Listed here are several frequently asked questions about academic advising and testing at Navarro College:

 The Texas State Education Code requires that undergraduate students entering a public institution of higher learning to be assessed for college readiness in reading, writing, and mathematics prior to enrolling in any coursework.
 The Texas Higher Education Coordinating Board has approved the TSI Assessment for making this determination.
 For more information on the TSI Assessment, click here.